 And the rest of the documents were religious books written among the community of Jews who lived in the settlement of Qumran.

 According to many historians, this community was one of the three dominant religious schools of that time.
 These schools were the Pharisees, Sadducees, and Essenes.
 The latter is known only from the works of historians who wrote in Latin and ancient Greek.
-It is also important to note that the members of the community do not identify themselves as Essenes in any of the documents found at Qumran.
+It is also important to note that the members of the community did not identify themselves as Essenes in any of the documents found at Qumran.
 They called their community "Yahad", which means - together.

 One of the most important sources of our knowledge about the Essenes is the work "Natural History" written by the Roman commander and geographer Pliny the Elder (23 - 79 AD).
 In the section devoted to the land of Israel, he, in particular, writes: